dessa-oss/atlas/examples/example_configs/README.md

 All configurations take two arguments, `cache_type` (object), and `constructor_argument` (list). `constructor_argument` is how you can define the file path for any type of storage on the execution environment.

+`constructor_argument` has different defaults depending on the type of deployment used.
+When using GCP deployment there is no default so `constructor_argument` will need to be defined for each configuration.

+For SSH deployment you can use the defaults with LocalFilesystem archives and listing, which is defined as the current working directory.

+For local deployments it's advised to not use the default as it will mean every job gets put into the current working directory.

 **cache_implementation**: Foundations uses caching to save time on rerunning stages that haven't changed, this configuration allows the integrator to define where caching should occur in the execution environment.